|

 Position Number: 50615444 |

-Description Activated On: 8/25/2025 10:03:25 PM |
+Description Activated On: 5/27/2026 11:38:03 AM |

 Position Purpose: Describe the primary purpose of this position and how it contributes to the organization’s objectives.
 Example: Provides clerical and office support within the Division to ensure its operations are conducted efficiently and effectively.
-This is a temporary technical position in the histology laboratory of the Pathology Services Section.
-It requires specialized knowledge of the science of histotechnology and related procedures.
-Employees in the Pathology services are occasionally called upon to help in the necropsy area and other areas of the laboratory when needed. |
+This temporary position provides assistance and maintenance support to the Pathology and Histology groups. |

 |

 Decision Making: Describe the types of decisions made by the incumbent of this position and the types of decisions referred to others.
 Identify the problems or issues that can be resolved at the level of this position, versus those that must be referred to the supervisor.
-Example: In response to a customer inquiry, this work involves researching the status of an activity and preparing a formal response for the supervisor’s signature. - Employee works under guidance of senior technical staff, supervisor and manager - Identify specimens for routine procedures and process them. - Select sources of stains or reagents that offer superior qualities. - Identify malfunctions of equipment and processes.
-Implement appropriate solutions to rectify the problem.
-Advise management of the situation. - When human health might be compromised by a condition in animals, select shipping, testing and referral paradigms that optimize the delivery of results to the affected parties. - Use experience and technical knowledge to select and preserve specimens for possible additional testing without further direction from management. - Provide assistance for other groups for without specific supervisory approval. - Provide assistance for urgent work.
-If overtime is needed approval must be obtained from the supervisor in advance. |
+Example: In response to a customer inquiry, this work involves researching the status of an activity and preparing a formal response for the supervisor’s signature. -Identify specimens for designated routine procedures and process them appropriately without further instruction. -Respond to ordinary and reasonable requests for temporary assistance from other groups without specific supervisory approval. -Respond to requests for urgent work.
+If overtime is needed approval must be obtained from the supervisor in advance. - Select and preserve specimens for possible additional testing without further direction from management. |

 ||||||||||||||||||||